Flawless Physio Logo

 The Achilles tendon is one of the largest tendons in the body.
 It attaches the calf muscle group to the back of the heel.
 If the area of the Achilles tendon closest to where it attaches to the heel bone is painful and inflamed, called Insertional Achilles Tendonitis.

-The early stages of this condition can cause back of heel pain while running.
-Pain levels may improve after warming up but return in the 24 hours after a run.
-First thing in the morning is often particularly painful and stiff.
+The early stages of this condition can cause back of heel pain after running.
+Pain levels may improve after warming up but return in the 24 hours after a run while morning stiffness in the heel is worse after a run.

 If someone continues to run without the correct management, Insertional Achilles Tendonitis can cause back of heel pain throughout the whole run.
 It is treated with a strength training program under the guidance of a Physical Therapist.